- Common Name(s):

 - Northern Sugar Maple, Sugar maple

-Wildlife Value: Seeds are eaten by birds and small mammals.
-White-tailed deer browse twigs and leaves but this tree is moderately resistant to deer.
+Wildlife Value: The seeds are eaten by birds and small mammals.
+White-tailed deer browse twigs and leaves but this tree is moderately resistant to damage from deer.
 The large diameter tree often contains hollows used by wildlife.
+It serves as a wind screen & buffers.

 - 50-75 ft.